 Methylation, it’s a big word that you probably don’t think applies to you, however, read on because knowing about methylation could improve or save your life.
 Methylation is the process of taking a single carbon and three hydrogens, known as a methyl group, and applying it to countless critical functions in your body such as: thinking, repairing DNA, turning on and off genes, fighting infections and getting rid of environmental toxins to name a few.

 One process of methylation turns on and off genes, this means it affects your DNA (genetic code).
+Imagine your DNA without the process of methylation.
+We’d be in bad shape!
+It protects our DNA.
+It’s probably the #1 function of the metabolic pathway.
 The ability to methylate helps you process toxins and hormones.
 For example, estrogen… you make it in your body, and you also get it from xenobiotics (chemicals in shampoos, pesticides, herbicides, plastics and more) if you can’t break down estrogen and get it OUT of your body, you could develop all sorts of disorders.

 Consider the people who might have a methylation problem: Children with autism, anyone with a seizure disorder, neurological condition, Alzheimer’s disease, cancer, severe Lyme disease, chronic infections, low T cells or reduced NK cells, diabetes, allergies, fertility issues, miscarriages, cardiovascular disease, chronic fatigue, anxiety or any psychiatric illness.
 Oh, and if you are extremely sensitive to medicine, or to laughing gas (given by the dentist) you might have a methylation problem, too.
 See my list above for other conditions associated with methylation problems.